American School (economics): Central policies

 In a passage from his book, The Harmony of Interests, Carey wrote concerning the difference between the American System and British System of economics:

 Two systems are before the world; ...
 One looks to increasing the necessity for commerce; the other to increasing the power to maintain it.
 One looks to underworking the Hindoo[sic], and sinking the rest of the world to his level; the other to raising the standard of man throughout the world to our level.
 One looks to pauperism, ignorance, depopulation, and barbarism; the other to increasing wealth, comfort, intelligence, combination of action, and civilization.
 One looks towards universal war; the other towards universal peace.
 One is the English system; the other we may be proud to call the American system, for it is the only one ever devised the tendency of which was that of elevating while equalizing the condition of man throughout the world.

-The government issue of fiat paper money has also been associated with the American School from the 1830s onwards.
-The policy has roots going back to the days of the American colonies, when such a type of currency called colonial scrip was the medium of exchange.
-As early as 1837, John C. Calhoun called for a debt-free currency issued and controlled by the government.
-Such a policy would reduce the profits of the banks, and in response to this, the banking institutions threw their support behind the British school, espousing the gold standard throughout the 1800s.

 In the Civil War, a shortage of specie led to the issue of such a fiat currency, called United States Notes, or "greenbacks".
 Towards the end of the Civil War in March 1865, Henry C. Carey, Lincoln's economic advisor, published a series of letters to the Speaker of the House entitled "The Way to Outdo England Without Fighting Her."
 Carey called for the continuance of the greenback policy even after the War, while also raising the reserve requirements of the banks to 50%.
 This would have allowed the US to develop its economy independent of foreign capital (primarily British gold).
 Carey wrote:

 The most serious move in the retrograde direction is that one we find in the determination to prohibit the further issue of [United States Notes] ...
 To what have we been indebted for [the increased economic activity]?
 To protection and the " greenbacks"!
 What is it that we are now laboring to destroy?
 Protection and the Greenback!
 Let us continue on in the direction in which we now are moving, and we shall see ... not a re-establishment of the Union, but a complete and final disruption of it.

 Carey's plans did not come to fruition as Lincoln was assassinated the next month and new President Andrew Johnson supported the gold standard, and by 1879 the U.S. was fully back on the gold standard.